NBA Rumors: Proposed Blockbuster Would Send Zach LaVine To Warriors For Three Players & Two First-Round Picks

-The Golden State Warriors are one of the teams that are expected to be aggressive on the market before the 2021 trade deadline.
-With Klay Thompson set to miss the entire 2020-21 NBA season due to injury, the Warriors would be needing to give Stephen Curry more help in order to have a legitimate chance of reclaiming their throne and reviving their dynasty this year.
-In the past months, they have already been linked to several big names who are rumored to be available on the trading block.
+The Golden State Warriors are one of the teams expected to be aggressive on the trade market before the 2021 deadline.
+With Klay Thompson set to miss the entire 2020-21 NBA season due to injury, the Warriors will need to give Stephen Curry more help in order to have a legitimate chance of reviving their dynasty this year.
+In recent months, they have already been linked to several big names who are rumored to be available on the trading block.

-One of the most interesting targets for the Warriors before the 2021 trade deadline is Zach LaVine of the Chicago Bulls.
-According to Brett Siegel of NBA Analysis Network, the Warriors could acquire LaVine from the Bulls by sending them a package that includes Kelly Oubre Jr., Eric Paschall, Jordan Poole, the Minnesota Timberwolves’ 2021 first-round pick, and a top-10 protected 2026 first-round pick.
-Though it would cost them three members of their rotation and two precious draft assets, Siegel thinks that the sacrifice would be “more than worthwhile” for the Warriors if it means acquiring a player of LaVine’s caliber.
+One of the most interesting targets for the Warriors is Zach LaVine of the Chicago Bulls.
+According to Brett Siegel of NBA Analysis Network, the Warriors could acquire LaVine from the Bulls by sending them a package that includes Kelly Oubre Jr., Eric Paschall, Jordan Poole, the Minnesota Timberwolves' 2021 first-round pick, and a top-10 protected 2026 first-round pick.
+Though it would cost them three members of their rotation and two precious draft assets, Siegel thinks that the sacrifice would be "more than worthwhile" for the Warriors if it means acquiring a player of LaVine's caliber.

 "Giving up all three guys in Oubre, Paschall and Poole would not be easy for Golden State.
 Each guy holds a big role on their current roster and both Paschall and Poole are two young players that can be championship-type players for the Warriors both now and in the future.
 However, for Zach LaVine, it's more than worthwhile.
 The Warriors traded for Kelly Oubre Jr. in the offseason and have had high hopes that he and Wiggins would make up for the absence of Klay Thompson, but they have been really hot-and-cold this season.
 Again, Zach LaVine, on the other hand, looks like a proven All-Star talent and he could have a major impact on making the Warriors legit title threats this season."